 1.3.1 Physical Healing.
 The New Testament writers used two main terms for healing (“ἴαμα” and “θεραπεία”), and other terms.

-1.3.4 The Disciples and Physical Healing.
-Likewise, Philip in Samaria healed the lame (“χωλοὶ”) and the paralyzed (“παραλελυμένοι”) (Acts 8:6, Page 1714).
+1.3.3 The Disciples and Physical Healing.
+Likewise, Philip in Samaria healed the lame (“χωλοὶ”) and the paralyzed (“παραλελυμένοι”) (Acts 8:6).
 Different believers performed many healings in many places.

 1.5 Satan and Demons.
 Evil spirits also caused physical problems.
-For example, a woman had a sickness (“ἔχουσα ἀσθενείας“) caused by a spirit (“πνεῦμα”–note the original phrase was “πνεῦμα ἔχουσα ἀσθενείας”) for eighteen years (Luke 13:11, Page 1627).
+For example, a woman had a sickness (“ἔχουσα ἀσθενείας“) caused by a spirit (“πνεῦμα”–note the original phrase was “πνεῦμα ἔχουσα ἀσθενείας”) for eighteen years (Luke 13:11).
 Jesus appeared and released her from the bond of being bent double (“συγκύπτουσα”) and unable to straighten up at all (“μὴ δυναμένη ἀνακύψαι εἰς τὸ παντελές“).
 Indignant that Jesus had healed the woman, the synagogue official chided the people present for seeking healing on the Sabbath.
 The synagogue official instructed them to come during the week and get healed (“θεραπεύεσθε“), but not on the Sabbath, because it was a day of rest.
-Jesus answered and explained that even the synagogue officials lead their donkeys and oxen to water on the Sabbath, but they objected to Jesus releasing the woman whom satan had bound (“ἔδησεν ὁ Σατανᾶς“) for eighteen years (Luke 13:14-17, Page 1627).
+Jesus answered and explained that even the synagogue officials lead their donkeys and oxen to water on the Sabbath, but they objected to Jesus releasing the woman whom satan had bound (“ἔδησεν ὁ Σατανᾶς“) for eighteen years (Luke 13:14-17).
 Therefore, we know that some sickness results from satan binding people so that their bodies do not function properly and they are sick.
 Consider also that satan has the power to heal sickness.
-The beast of Revelation 13:3 was healed of a fatal wound (“ἡ πληγὴ τοῦ θανάτου“), apparently by satan (Revelation 13:3, Page 1928; Revelation 13:12, Page 1929).
+The beast of Revelation 13:3 was healed of a fatal wound (“ἡ πληγὴ τοῦ θανάτου“), apparently by satan (Revelation 13:2; Revelation 13:12–see also Matthew 7:22).